sonwell/biotools/README.md

 `biotools.analysis.renamer`
 ---------------------------

-`rename(direc, db)`\: searches through `direc` for files with a fastc extension and renames them according to user input.
+`rename(direc, db)`\: searches through `direc` for files with a fasta extension and renames them according to user input.
 The user is given descriptions of the sequences contained within the fastc file from sequences in the `db` file.

 `biotools.analysis.run`
 -----------------------